Call Us

 Key protection mechanisms include:

 The shelter works by creating a protective envelope that maintains structural integrity even when surrounded by EF4 or EF5 tornado winds exceeding 200 mph.
-The anchoring system transfers wind loads safely into the foundation, while the walls and roof resist both wind pressure and debris impact.
+The anchoring system transfers wind forces directly into the ground using heavy steel anchors installed deep into Oklahoma soil.
+These anchors secure the shelter to the earth itself, preventing uplift or sliding during extreme wind events while the reinforced concrete walls and roof resist wind pressure and debris impact.

 Real-World Testing and Performance Data